tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 An important constraint on the design is that on Windows, it is not possible to rename a file to the same name as an existing file in that directory.
-Also, on Windows it may not be possible to delete or rename a file that has been opened by another program (depending on the sharing flags specified by that program).
+Also, on Windows it may not be possible to delete or rename a file that has been opened by another process (depending on the sharing flags specified by that process).
 Therefore we need to consider carefully how to handle failure conditions.

-Our proposed design is as follows:
+In our proposed design, Alice's Magic Folder client follows this procedure for each download in response to a remote change:

-1. Alice's Magic Folder client writes a temporary file, say ``.foo.tmp``.
+1. Write a temporary file, say ``.foo.tmp``.
 2. If there are pending notifications of changes to ``foo``, reclassify as a conflict and stop.
-3. Set the ``mtime`` of the replacement file to be *T* seconds before the current time (see below for further explanation).
+3. Set the ``mtime`` of the replacement file to be *T* seconds before the current time.
-4. Perform a ''file replacement'' operation (see below) with backup filename ``foo.old``, replaced file ``foo``, and replacement file ``.foo.tmp``.
+4. Perform a ''file replacement'' operation (explained below) with backup filename ``foo.old``, replaced file ``foo``, and replacement file ``.foo.tmp``.
 If any step of this operation fails, reclassify as a conflict and stop.

+To reclassify as a conflict, attempt to rename ``.foo.tmp`` to ``foo.conflicted``, suppressing errors.

-The implementation of file replacement differs between Windows and Unix.
+The implementation of file replacement differs between Unix and Windows.
 On Unix, it can be implemented as follows:

 4a.
 Set the permissions of the replacement file to be the
     same as the replaced file, bitwise-or'd with octal 600